albertjlay/tic-tac-toe/README.md

 I finally brought back these two in this project, and I realized I shouldn't have left them at all.
 This is because I found that having automated tests enabled me to catch bugs early and having function documentation always ready on hover increased my productivity.

 Furthermore, I was only able to confirm that my AI was truly unbeatable due to a testing function that I designed.
 It simulates randomized player moves against the AI and tests whether the AI ever loses in any of these trials.
-After setting the function to run 50,000 times, I was pretty sure that my AI was unbeatable.
+After setting the function to run 1 million times (AI goes first half the time), I was pretty sure that my AI was unbeatable.

 ```js
 const testSmartAI = function (AIPlayerID: PlayerID, numberOfTrials: Number) {